tomouellette/juzi/README.md

 # :tangerine: juzi

-Various methods for analyzing cancer cell states and types in single-cell sequencing data (experimental).
+`juzi` is a python package developed for analyzing cancer cell states and types in single-cell data.

 - [Installation](#installation)
 - [Usage](#usage)